What is a Discovery Call?

 Typically, after a discovery call is booked, you’ll send the person a follow-up email that will include any forms or surveys you want them to fill out.
 Use the ‘in between’ time to establish credibility, to build rapport and to educate the person so they become a friend.
+This is a great opportunity to implement a sales funnel.
 In addition to sending forms, you can establish credibility and build rapport by:

 Asking open-ended, fun and personal questions via email.

 Something like “I’d like to get to know you a bit better before we meet.
-Hit reply and tell me what your favorite tv show is right now" or perhaps send a fun quiz to learn more about their communication of design style.
-People LOVE to learn about themselves. try a quiz template from Interact.
+Hit reply and tell me what your favorite tv show/book is right now" or perhaps send a fun quiz to learn more about their communication style.
+People LOVE to learn about themselves or their business. try a quiz template from Interact.
 When they reply to you, make sure that you reply back with friendly banter.

 Send them high-value content that gives them the ability to have a small win.

 Include a link to a helpful blog post, video or interview where you educate them on their problem and give